dzfrias/arena.nvim/README.md

   always_context = { "mod.rs", "init.lua" },
   -- When set, ignores the current buffer when listing files in the window. ignore_current = false,
+  -- When set to a string, will highlight the current buffer with the -- corresponding highlight group. highlight_current = false,
   -- Options to apply to the arena buffer.
   -- Format should be `["<OPTION>"] = <VALUE>` buf_opts = {